Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Nonlocal pseudosymmetries and B acklund transformations

-Contrary to previous examples, in this case, we did not find any nontrivial pseudosymmetry, which would be a pseudo-prolongation of some vector field relative to a multiple of $\mu$.
-However, we found that $\mathcal{Y}$ admits a $2$-pseudosymmetry
+Contrary to previous examples, in this case, we did not find any nontrivial pseudosymmetry, which would be a pseudoprolongation of some vector field relative to a multiple of $\mu $.
+However, we found that $\mathcal{Y}$ admits a $2$-pseudosymmetry given by